next-dev/nx/README.md

 | F8               | Step out.
 Will pause when running.                              |
 | F9               | Toggle breakpoint.                                               |

-Currently *Step Over* acts like *Step In* right now.
 When pausing from a running state, if interrupts are enabled, the debugger will always stop inside the interrupt handler since emulator keys are polled after a frame interrupt is triggered.
 Later, breakpoints will be implemented to allow more control about where you stop.